Chrysthy/Pricing-Panel-Project/README.md

 # Pricing Panel Project

-📌 Mini Training Project made in the Web Developer Course by Colt Steele.
+📌 Project made in the Web Developer Course by Colt Steele.

 <br>